 During articles, we employ a rotation system.
 In our Calgary office, you will spend four months in our advocacy departments (focusing on general litigation matters, commercial litigation, medical malpractice, administrative/tribunal work, bankruptcy and insolvency, and labour and employment), four months in our business and tax departments (focusing on mergers and acquisitions, securities, banking, structured finance, commercial real estate, tax law, environmental law, emissions trading, competition law, technology and IP), and the final four months in the rotation of your choosing that will last several months.
 Students generally select the practice area they wish to return to as an associate).

 Each articling student is assigned one principal (a partner) and one mentor (an associate) whose job it is to help you integrate into the firm and assist with your workflow and file management.
 In order to provide you with as much insight into the firm as possible, your principal and mentor will practice in different areas (one in business law and one in advocacy).
-Our Student Coordinator and Manager of Student Programs also work closely with you to ensure that you receive individualized attention and career planning assistance/guidance.
+Our Student Coordinator and Director of Student Programs also work closely with you to ensure that you receive individualized attention and career planning assistance/guidance

 We recognize that feedback is essential to your development.
 Our articling/summer students receive regular informal feedback from assigning lawyers, principals and mentors and also receive formal reviews during the summer and during each articling rotation.